vedantparmar12/codex/protocols/implementation.md

    > Proceeding with implementation..."

 6. **If NO incomplete tracks found**:
-   > "🎉 All tracks are complete!
+   > "All tracks are complete!
 No pending work found.
    >
    > **Next steps**:
    > - Create new track: `/newTrack "description"`